paul-brtd/FatesList/README.md

  4c) In Cloudflare, go to Speed > Optimization.
 Enable AMP Real URL and enable Mobile Redirect to m.YOURDOMAIN with Keep Path ON

- 4d) In Cloudflare, go to SSL/TLS, make an origin certificate and save the private key as /privkey.pem on your VPS and the certificate as /cert.pem on your VPS
+ 4d) In Cloudflare, go to SSL/TLS, set the mode to Full (strict), enable Authenticated Origin Pull, make an origin certificate (in Origin Server) and save the private key as /key.pem on your VPS and the certificate as /cert.pem on your VPS

+ 4e) In Vloudflare, go to SSL/TLS,

 5. Download this repo on the VPS using "git clone https://github.com/Fates-List/FatesList/edit/main/README.md"